reearth/resium/docs/docs/03-guide.md

 Some components have convenient properties that do not exist in the Cesium element.
 They can be used in the same way as normal React component properties.

-## Accessing to a raw Cesium's element
+## Accessing to a raw Cesium element

-If you want to access a raw Cesium's element, you cab use `ref` prop of components.
-It can be get by `cesiumElement` property of the component object that can be get by them.
+If you want to access a raw Cesium element, you can use `ref` prop of components.

+Ref is one of the concepts that comes up in React.
+To see more information, see [the React documentation](https://reactjs.org/docs/refs-and-the-dom.html).

 To know what is a Cesium element of each component, refer to "Cesium element" in the document of each component.